Welpike/baguette-script/docs/index.md

 The core principles are same so for all aspects not present in this documentation, check out _hyperscript's.

-Baguette-script provides a better ecosystem for plugins than _hyperscript.
+Baguette-script aims to offer a better ecosystem for plugins than _hyperscript.